donoso-eth/angular-web3/README.md

 // launch compile and deploy in watch mode.
 ```
 ☠️☠️☠️ Don't do watch mode in mainnet
-⚠️⚠️⚠️ Take care watching in the testnet, test ether is free but you are required to hace some
+⚠️⚠️⚠️ Take care watching in the testnet, test ether is free but you are required to have some
  &nbsp;
  **Testing Solidity Contracts**
  The schematics also include the hardhat test configuratio and infrastructure for solidity contract testing